Skip navigation

 The Royal Court

-The Inferior Number consists of the Bailiff, or Deputy Bailiff or a Commissioner sitting with two Jurats.
+The Superior Number consists of the Bailiff, the Deputy Bailiff or a Royal Court Commissioner and a minimum of five jurats.

+The Inferior Number consists of the Bailiff, Deputy Bailiff or a Royal Court Commissioner sitting with two Jurats.
 Jurats are elected by the Electoral College consisting of members of the States Assembly and Jersey qualified lawyers.

 Jury or ‘Assize’ trials

-Civil cases
+Civil matters

-Matters concerning divorce, adoption, civil partnerships, and the care of children are dealt with by the Family Division.
+Matters concerning divorce, adoption, civil partnerships and the care of children are dealt with by the Family Division.

-Matters concerning wills and inheritance are dealt with by the Probate division.
+Matters concerning wills and inheritance are dealt with by the Probate Division.

-Other civil cases and all criminal cases before the Royal Court are dealt with by the Samedi division.
-The name comes from the French word for Saturday when the court used to sit.
+Other civil cases coming before the Royal Court are dealt with by the Samedi Division.

 Appeals